LogtalkDotOrg/logtalk3/ports/fcube/NOTES.md

 Known issues
 ------------

-This port cannot currently be loaded using LVM due to a clash with a built-in operator.
+This port cannot currently be loaded using Arriba/LVM due to a clash with a built-in operator.
 Also, several tests fail when running on Tau Prolog, likely due to a bug in this system.